I – V 07:00-21:00

 • Avoid dense grass, do not wade into tall grass or shrubs.

-• Carefully inspect the body after being in nature, especially the armpits, neck, groin, and ear area.
+• After being in nature, thoroughly inspect the body, especially armpits, neck, groin, ear area.

-• Vaccination can be done from the age of 1 year.
+• Vaccination is possible from the age of 1 year.

-• Vaccination is carried out in a 3-dose schedule, which ensures about 97% effectiveness.
+• The vaccination is carried out in a 3-dose scheme, ensuring about 97% effectiveness.

-• To maintain protection, it is recommended to administer a booster dose every 3–5 years.
+• To maintain protection, it is recommended to take a booster dose every 3–5 years.

 • One can choose a regular or accelerated vaccination schedule.

-Since ticks are widely spread, the risk exists even in cities – in parks, cemeteries, green areas.
-Infected individuals are registered annually among city dwellers, who often do not even notice the fact of the bite.
+Since ticks are widespread, the risk exists even in cities – in parks, cemeteries, green areas.
+Infected people are registered annually among city residents, who often do not even suspect a bite.

-Tick-borne encephalitis – is a serious infection that can have long-term or even irreversible consequences.
-Although it is not possible to completely avoid contact with ticks, responsible behavior in nature and vaccination are the most effective protective measures.
+Tick-borne encephalitis is a serious infection that can have long-term or even irreversible consequences.
+Although it is impossible to completely avoid contact with ticks, responsible behavior in nature and vaccination are the most effective protective measures.

-Regularly inform relatives, especially the elderly, children, and those who spend time actively in nature, about the threat of this infection.
+Regularly inform relatives, especially older people, children, and those who actively spend time in nature, about the threat of this infection.
 If you are not yet vaccinated – consult your doctor or register for vaccination at our medical institution.

-This entry is prepared based on data from the National Public Health Center (NVSC) and the European Centre for Disease Prevention and Control (ECDC).
+This entry was prepared based on data from the National Public Health Center (NVSC) and the European Centre for Disease Prevention and Control (ECDC).